Towards Data Auctions with Externalities: Introduction

 We now highlight some key properties of the optimal mechanisms that we derive, and how they are affected by externalities.
 First, we establish that in the presence of externalities, the maximum revenue a data seller can collect increases, even if the overall allocation decreases.
 This increase in revenue occurs as the data seller collects payments from firms to prevent allocations to other competing firms.
 Second, a perhaps counter-intuitive property of the optimal mechanisms is that the seller will in some cases collect a payment, which can also be viewed as an entry fee, even from buyers to whom nothing is allocated.
 This stems from the implicit threat induced by the allocation to other buyers resulting in a negative utility even when a buyer does not participate in the auction.
 Finally, the payment rules in the presence of externalities extend the intuition of standard second-price auctions.
 Here, bidders will be charged the minimum externality bid they would have needed to report in order to prevent another bidder from receiving an allocation, in addition to the minimum threshold they needed to bid in order to receive their own allocation.
 These key properties laid out above provide a meaningful answer to the main question of this paper posed earlier, of how externalities affect the optimal design of data markets.

 As our key technical contribution, we extend the Myersonian auction format to the setting of a non-rival, excludable good with multidimensional bids that capture negative externalities.
 This provides novel results on the design and properties of the optimal mechanism for such settings.
-Previous works that derive optimal mechanisms for auctions with externalities solve the problem by making restrictive symmetry assumptions which essentially reduces it to one with a single-dimensional bidding structure.
-In contrast, we exploit the free replicability of data to provide closed-form solutions without making such symmetry assumptions and preserving multidimensional bids where bidders report others’ externalities on them.

 \paragraph{Outline of the Paper.} We conclude the introduction with a discussion of the related work.
 In Section~\ref{sec:model}, we formulate the utility model of the firms, discuss our modeling assumptions and present the auction design problem.
-Section~\ref{sec:summary} contains an overview and discussion of our main results.
 In Section~\ref{sec:SW} and Section~\ref{sec:RM} we describe the welfare- and revenue- maximizing mechanisms respectively.
-In Section~\ref{sec:learning}, we extend our mechanism to when the prior distribution of types is unknown.
+We conclude with a discussion of our main results in Section~\ref{sec:summary}.
+In Appendix~\ref{sec:learning}, we extend our mechanism to when the prior distribution of types is unknown.
 The remaining appendices contain proofs of our results.